 Our website is not displaying correctly on the web browser you are using as it is not the most current version.
 We suggest you update to the latest version of Internet Explorer or try using an alternative web browser (eg Chrome, Safari, Firefox).

 Please contact firstname.lastname@example.org for help with accessing our website.

-The Australian Government’s More Doctors for Rural Australia Program (MDRAP) supports non-vocationally recognised (non-VR) doctors to gain general practice experience in rural and remote communities prior to joining a college fellowship program.
+The More Doctors for Rural Australia Program (MDRAP) provides access to general practice jobs in rural locations for non-vocationally recognised (non-VR) doctors before you join a specialist general practice fellowship program.

 P: +61 8 8234 8277